Spook's: Spook's: The Dark Assassin

-In the shadowy realm between earth and oblivion, an enigmatic assassin stalks, their identity and purpose shrouded in mystery.
-As the people of the County cower in fear of encroaching beasts determined to wage war on their land, the daunting question arises: How can they withstand adversaries empowered by the might of a god?
-Amidst despair, a glimmer of hope emerges as whispers suggest that the elusive creature lurking in the darkness may hold the key to salvation for the embattled County.
+The novel follows the County's struggle against enemies connected to the Kobalos and a mysterious assassin moving between earth and oblivion.
+With Tom's fate uncertain and the County threatened by war, the remaining characters look for a way to resist powers strengthened by a god.

 Brother Wulf

 Brother Wulf

-The story follows Brother Beowulf (Wulf), a young monk and scribe who serves Spook Johnson.
-When Johnson is captured by a witch, Wulf travels with Tom Ward and Alice Deane to try to rescue him.
-Their journey brings them up against a series of threats and betrayals, including encounters with powerful beings such as Circe, and forces Wulf to learn more about the work of spooks and the nature of witches.
-As the dangers increase, Wulf must decide how far he is prepared to go to protect his companions.
+The story follows Brother Beowulf, known as Wulf, a young monk and scribe who serves Spook Johnson.
+When Johnson is captured by a witch, Wulf travels with Tom Ward and Alice Deane to rescue him.
+The journey brings them into contact with witches, betrayals and beings such as Circe.
+Wulf learns more about the work of spooks and the dangers of the Dark.

 Brother Wulf: Wulf's Bane

-Wulf continues his apprenticeship under Spook Johnson and is drawn deeper into a world of magic and violence.
-He works alongside Tom Ward, Alice Deane and Tilda, facing opponents that include Circe and the Malkin clan.
-Guided by figures such as Hrothgar and Grimalkin, Wulf takes part in battles and trials that reveal the extent of his abilities and his limits.
-He helps in the defeat of Circe and then joins his companions on a journey to confront the Pendle witches, facing tests of loyalty, courage and endurance.
+Wulf continues his apprenticeship under Spook Johnson and becomes more involved in conflicts involving magic and violence.
+He works with Tom Ward, Alice Deane and Tilda against opponents including Circe and the Malkin clan.
+With guidance from Hrothgar and Grimalkin, Wulf takes part in battles that test his abilities.
+After the defeat of Circe, he joins his companions on a journey to confront the Pendle witches.

 Brother Wulf: The Last Spook

-Tom Ward and Alice Deane confront renewed threats in Priestown, including signs of the Fiend's return and other forces of the Dark.
-At the same time, Wulf continues his training with Hrothgar, faces bound wraiths and is given the task of destroying the Fiend.
-As their stories come together, each character is forced to make sacrifices and accept the demands of prophecy.
-The novel builds to a final attempt to end the Fiend's influence, bringing Tom, Alice and Wulf's separate journeys to a shared crisis.
+Tom Ward and Alice Deane confront renewed threats in Priestown, including signs of the Fiend's return.
+Wulf continues his training with Hrothgar, faces bound wraiths and is given the task of destroying the Fiend.
+The characters' stories come together in an attempt to end the Fiend's influence.

 Brother Wulf: Wulf's War

-The story's opening shows Wulf's first contact with powerful beings such as Golgoth, the Lord of Winter, and Loki.
-Wulf sets out to find Grimalkin and Thorne so they can continue their fight against the Dark.
-His search takes him through places such as Silverdale and Silvertown, where he encounters traps, shifting loyalties and prophecies that seem to foretell his death, as well as the schemes of trickster gods.
-With help from Jenny and other allies, Wulf confronts demons and witches and finally faces Golgoth himself.
-The closing section suggests that time may have been altered and raises questions about the cost of changing the past, leaving Wulf reflecting on fate, sacrifice and the burden of his choices.
+Wulf encounters powerful beings including Golgoth, the Lord of Winter, and Loki.
+He sets out to find Grimalkin and Thorne so they can continue the fight against the Dark.
+His search takes him through Silverdale and Silvertown, where he faces traps, changing loyalties and prophecies about his death.
+With help from Jenny and other allies, Wulf confronts demons, witches and Golgoth.
+The ending suggests that time may have been altered and leaves Wulf considering the consequences of changing the past.